 Plan Administration.
-Our board of directors, or a duly authorized committee of our board of directors, will administer our 2017 Plan.
+Our board of directors, or a duly authorized committee of our board of directors, administers our 2017 Plan.
 Our board of directors may also delegate to one or more of our officers the authority to (1) designate employees (other than officers) to receive specified stock awards and (2) determine the number of shares subject to such stock awards.
 Under the 2017 Plan, our board of directors has the authority to determine the terms of awards, including recipients, the exercise, purchase or strike price of stock awards, if any, the number of shares subject to each stock award, the fair market value of an Ordinary Share, the vesting schedule applicable to the awards, together with any vesting acceleration, the form of consideration, if any, payable upon exercise or settlement of the award and the terms of the award agreements.

 Section 162(m) Limits.
-At such time as necessary for compliance with Section 162(m) of the Code, no participant may be granted stock awards covering more than shares (shares in the year of hire) of our Ordinary Shares under the 2017 Plan during any calendar year pursuant to stock options, stock appreciation rights and other stock awards whose value is determined by reference to an increase over an exercise price or strike price of at least 100% of the fair market value of our Ordinary Shares on the date of grant.
-Additionally, no participant may be granted in a calendar year a performance stock award covering more than shares (shares in the year of hire) of our Ordinary Shares or a performance cash award having a maximum value in excess of under our 2017 Plan.
+At such time as necessary for compliance with Section 162(m) of the Code, no participant may be granted stock awards covering more than 230,000 of our ordinary shares under the 2017 Plan during any calendar year pursuant to stock options, stock appreciation rights and other stock awards whose value is determined by reference to an increase over an exercise price or strike price of at least 100% of the fair market value of our ordinary shares on the date of grant.
+Additionally, no participant may be granted in a calendar year a performance stock award covering more than 230,000 of our ordinary shares or a performance cash award having a maximum value in excess of \$3.0 million under our 2017 Plan.
 The limitations are designed to allow us to grant compensation that will not be subject to the \$1,000,000 annual limitation on the income tax deductibility of compensation paid to a covered executive officer imposed by Section 162(m) of the Code.